Applications

 • 2700K–3000K

-• 2–3m spacing for bollards, every riser for steps
+• 2–3m spacing for path lights, every riser for steps

 Discuss this application →